Three-tier lookup

 "registry" Tier 2 hit (cache miss + chain hit)

-"tee" Tier 3 hit (TEE inference + auto-publish)
+"tee" Tier 3 hit (CRE verdict, possibly auto-published)

 "policy" no tier hit; deny-novel or trust-cache decided